elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 ### Resources

 !> **Warning on removing explicit topology objects** Due to current limitations, if a topology object is removed from the configuration, the removal won't trigger any changes since the field is optional and computed.
 There is no way to determine if the block was removed, which results in a _"sticky"_ topology configuration.
+To disable a topology element, set the `topology.size` to `"0g"`.

 To create a valid deployment, you must specify at least the resource type `elasticsearch`.
 The supported resources are listed below.